-Morning report occurs every, Tuesday and Friday morning at MSKCC.
-The fellow on the Pediatric Oncology Service at MSKCC and the fellow on the BMT service at MSKCC (as well as any other interested fellows) meet with one of two senior pediatric oncology attendings to discuss the patients admitted since the prior morning report.
+Morning report occurs every, Tuesday and Friday morning at MSK.
+The fellow on the Pediatric Oncology Service at MSK and the fellow on the BMT service at MSK (as well as any other interested fellows) meet with one of two senior pediatric oncology attendings to discuss the patients admitted since the prior morning report.
 The emphasis is on assessment and management of the more complicated patients, and the format is intended to be educational for the fellow.

 Bone Marrow Service Conferences